 These little treats are so much healthier than store-bought chocolate caramels, but just as delicious!

 I find that soft, plump Medjool dates work best for this recipe, but you can use other varieties if you want.
-If using a slightly harder variety of date, I’d recommend you soak them overnight in water first, and then pat them dry before coating them with chocolate.

 These little chocolate caramels are super simple and easy to make, and make great homemade gifts…or you could just eat the whole lot yourself.